Australia is the land of plenty, but when it comes to stylish watch brands, even a seasoned horologist would have some trouble naming more than a few.

 As such, their range is extensive and includes active-inspired watches designed by Swiss watch designer Emmanuel Gueit.
 Punters can also expect automatic divers watches with a host of interchangeable straps, a city-inspired model and limited edition pieces inspired by Australia’s flight, military and racing heritage.

-The Ghost is the brand’s debut timepiece, inspired by modern architecture and luxury vehicle design.
-A Swiss Made movement shows off a skeletonised date wheel which reveals all of the intricate moving parts that make up the automatic timepiece.
+The Ghost is the brand’s flagship timepiece, inspired by modern architecture and luxury vehicle design.
+A Swiss-made movement shows off a skeletonised date wheel which reveals all of the intricate moving parts that make up the automatic timepiece.

-Rumble told us that being an Australian brand in the current market definitely has its advantages.
+Rumble told DMARGE that being an Australian brand in the current market definitely has its advantages.

 “This is due to our reputation for being an easy-going and friendly nation, plus we are known for being hardworking and forward-thinking.
 I’ve personally found people from the international watch community to be very welcoming and open to forming business relationships.”

-No prizes for guessing which luxury watch brands Panzera takes inspiration from.
-Nevertheless, this Sydney-based watch company was founded in 2009 with a mission to “bring classically designed watches from yesteryear alive with modern interpretations.”
+Panzera, a Sydney-based watch company, was founded in 2009 with a mission to “bring classically designed watches from yesteryear alive with modern interpretations.”
 Not only does the company produce watches with familiar silhouettes, but it sells them for a fraction of the cost of the models that they’ve been inspired by.

 As with most watch companies, Panzera has collections covering land, sea and air, with a comprehensive of strap options for each.
-Much of the production for every watch is taken care of in either Sydney, Australia or Lugano, Switzerland, with the Flight Master being certifiably Swiss Made.
+Much of the production for every watch is taken care of in either Sydney or Lugano, Switzerland, with many models being certifiably Swiss Made.

 We’ve saved the best till last.
 Nicholas Hacko, a legendary name among Aussie watch fans, is Australia’s only true master watchmaker and the creator of the most ‘Australian’ watch on the planet.